 Step 1: Pick a Type of String

-When you’re shopping for tennis strings, the first step will be to decide between the two major categories of string: natural gut and synthetic.
+When shopping for tennis strings, the first step will be to decide between the two categories of string: natural gut and synthetic.

-As you may have guessed by the names, natural gut strings come from organic fibers, while synthetic come from artificial materials.
+As you may have guessed by the names, natural gut strings are made from organic fibers, while the synthetic variety uses artificial materials, such as nylon or polyester.

 The molecular structure of natural gut strings gives them exceptional elasticity, especially compared to most synthetic strings, which results in excellent power, comfort, and feel.